Mandaris-LLC/react-native-navigation-full-circle/CONTRIBUTING.md

 `yarn run test-e2e-android [-- release]`: runs the android e2e suite (with uiautomator) in debug/release on running devices/emulators

-`yarn run test-all`: runs all tests
+`yarn run test-all`: runs all tests in parallel